DearLorditsNate/Yum-me/README.md

 - <strong>GET request</strong> - When a user logs in, all their saved recipes automatically appear on their Favorites page.
 This information is selected via their unique Firebase User ID from the `User` table.

-- <strong>Input Sanitization</strong> - We have minor input validations
+- <strong>PUT Request </strong> - When a user adds comments to a saved recipe, the added comments are saved in the database.
+Upon reopening this saved recipe, they will be able to see all their comments!

+- <strong>DELETE Request </strong> - A user has the ability to delete one of their favorite recipes.

+- <strong>Input Validation</strong> - While minor at this time, if a user does not enter a search term, a notification will appear requesting they please enter a search term.

 ### Future Development
 - <strong>Database Efficiency</strong> - At this time, ingredients and measurements are each stored in strings which means we have duplicates!
 To be scalable, we would need to store each ingredient and each measurement once and then use foreign keys to access the correct data.

 - <strong>Improved Input Sanitization</strong> - This will eventually include the functionality of updating ingredients, measurements, and instructions in the "View Full" modal on the Favorites page.
+Additionally, when a user creates a recipe, we need to ensure that specific special characters are not allowed or more than one ingredient and measurement per space.
+It is critical that as the database structure changes so does the logic storing and retrieving information.

 - <strong>Reduce Data</strong> - At this time there are no constraints on the number of results rendered to the page.
 Additionally, each card contains all requisite response object data `==` limitless data could be send to the page!
 Not good.
 Ideally, we would love to limit to 3 -5 results and then include a "Next" button in the bottom right corner.
 Furthermore, this will also create a nicer user experience because they will not be overwhelmed with results, exhausted from choosing, and then being unstaisfied because they weren't sure if they picked the right one! #paradoxofchoice The user will be pleased with a few options, be energized by their easy choice, and then be even more atisfied with it as they start cooking and eating!